 Need to Rant About Work?

-You're not alone.
 Work rants are real, valid, and sometimes the only way to get through the week.

 Work can be exhausting.
-Not just physically exhausting—mentally draining.
+Not just physically exhausting.
+Mentally draining.
 Emotionally depleting.
 The kind of exhaustion that follows you home, keeps you up at night, and makes you dread Monday mornings.

 Maybe it's your boss micromanaging every detail.
 Maybe it's a coworker who talks over you in meetings.
 Maybe it's the endless emails that never stop coming.
 Maybe it's the feeling that your work doesn't matter, or that you're stuck, or that you're being taken advantage of.